thoward/warden-cookbook/README.md

 ## Locations and Files

-By default, this cookbook creates file in the following locations (though they can be overriden via the attributes, of course).
+By default, this cookbook creates file in the following locations (though most can be overriden via node attributes).

 ### Warden Installation Directory